UK eSIM Unlimited Data Plans: Which Is Truly Unlimited?

 - 5G: Not included

-At 256kbps after the cap, you’re looking at real-world speeds of roughly 30KB per second.
+At 256kbps after the cap, real-world speeds are roughly 30KB per second.
 WhatsApp text messages work.
-Loading a Google Maps tile takes about 15 seconds.
 Loading a web page takes 30 to 60 seconds.
-Video streaming is impossible.
+Video streaming and video calls are impossible.
 It’s effectively a text-only connection.
+You’re paying GBP 38 for what amounts to 1GB of usable data per day.
+That’s an expensive 30GB monthly plan with the word “unlimited” on the label.

 Holafly UK Unlimited Plus (GBP 52 for 30 days):